sovereigntech/memorysafetyEU/Memory safety in the EU draft statement.md

 For decades, memory unsafe languages like C and C++ were the only viable option for performance-critical systems such as operating systems, browsers, and networking stacks.
 This is no longer the case.

-With the rise of modern, performant memory safe languages—most notably Rust—it is now feasible to build even low-level systems securely.
+With the rise of modern, performant memory safe languages—most notably Rust for low-level systems, and languages like Go, Swift, and Python for higher-level applications—memory safety is now achievable across the entire software stack.
 Furthermore, we are seeing encouraging advances towards memory-safe C++.

 That said, we are not advocating a wholesale rewrite of legacy systems.
 That would not be feasible.
 But we can and should: